 From bottles crafted in pretty blush shades to descriptions of the contents as “velvety” and “delicate”, the mood these perfumes evoke is one of being an intimate, second skin.
 There is a whole host of ingredients that can create a powdery effect in fragrance.
-Musks represent clean, fresh elements, but a beautiful earthiness is achieved using violet or moss.
+Whilst musks represent clean, fresh elements, a beautiful earthiness is achieved using violet or moss.
 But personally, I feel that iris is really the loveliest powder expression of all- one of my all time favourites being Prada Infusion d’Iris Absolue.
 Dusty with a kick, a couple of spritzes of this lasts from morning until night.

 Subtle, soft and sensual, this year has seen the launch of a slew of sophisticated new fragrance nudes that have a quietly compelling charm that feels modern yet familiar.
 If you’re a fan of powdery scents, these are a few you need to try.